nhacault7/sd105-transit-api-project/README.md

 # SD105-Transit API Practice Project

-For this assignment, you will be building a bus schedule search by making use of the [Winnipeg Transit Data API](https://api.winnipegtransit.com/).
+For this project, you will be building a bus schedule search by making use of the [Winnipeg Transit Data API](https://api.winnipegtransit.com/).
 Sign-up for free access [here](https://api.winnipegtransit.com/).

 Next, checkout this [demo of the project](https://mittnexbuss.web.app/).